Section 3304.15 | Opportunities for Ohioans with disabilities agency; appointment of executive director; authority.

 (2) Prepare and submit an annual report to the governor;

-(3) Certify any disbursement of funds available to the agency for vocational rehabilitation activities;
+(3) Certify any disbursement of funds available to the agency for vocational rehabilitation services;

-(4) Take appropriate action to guarantee rights of services to people with disabilities;
+(4) Take appropriate action to guarantee rights of vocational rehabilitation services to eligible individuals with disabilities;

-(5) Consult with and advise other state agencies and coordinate programs for persons with disabilities;
+(5) Consult with and advise other state agencies and coordinate programs for eligible individuals with disabilities;

 (6) Comply with the requirements for match as part of budget submission;